annotation/stam/docs/api-proposal.md

 ## Names and conventions

-* All methods that return multiple items return iterators (though for Python those will be consumed to lists before returning).
+* All methods that return multiple items return iterators whenever they can; if some kind of buffering is needed they may return a set.
+For Python however, iterators are consumed before returning so both will be just lists.
 In this document such return types are just denoted as `[T]`.
 * The name of the function should give a fair indication of what is returned and what is passed.
 * In the Rust implementation, almost all return types are wrapped in `ResultItem<>`.
 Wherever I mention an implementation for `T` here or a result type `T` here, I mean `ResultItem<T>`.
 This distinguishes the high-level API from the low-level one. `TextSelection` needs special treatment and is wrapped as `ResultTextSelection` instead.